 But when Guillermina finds that her Grandpa has fallen into a pit, she says:

-Trabajan duramente para llevar (or traer) el producto del campo a la mesa.
+para llevar el producto del campo a la mesa.

-They work hard to take (or bring) the produce from the field to the table.
+to take the produce from the field to the table.

 Note that the only difference between the two options is the perspective from which the person is talking.
 With llevar, the person's perspective is from the field; with traer, the person's perspective is from the table.

 You should also remember that llevar and traer are both transitive verbs, so they will always be accompanied by a direct object, or direct pronoun.
 If we add to that the inclusion of indirect objects or indirect pronouns, the many possible ways to combine all these elements can be a real challenge.
 We suggest you study the rules on how to correctly place and combine all these pronouns.
 You may also like to check out your conjugation tables, especially for traer, since it's an irregular verb.
 Study these examples too:

 Julio trae el dinero para Raquel. | Julio lo trae para Raquel. | Él lo trae para Raquel. | Él se lo trae.

 Julio brings the money to Raquel. | Julio brings it to Raquel. | He brings it to Raquel. | He brings it to her.